IbrahimAbuawad/data-structures-and-algorithms-401/JavaScript/trees/README.md

 * Challenge 16: find the max value in the tree

 * Challenge 17: Order the tree as root , left , right .. root , left , right ..etc

+* Challenge 18: we need function called fizzBuzzTree that have tree as argument then if the value division by 3 make it 'fizz' , by 5 make it 'buzz' , by both make it 'fizzBuzz' . otherwise make the value string

 ## Approach & Efficiency